 Water plays a prominent role in San Diego.
 Downtown faces it.
 Point Loma and Coronado surround the large, calm bay.
 With its oceanfront location, there's a lot to see along its shores, and much of it is best explored by boat.

 Everyone loves the city views from a San Diego harbor cruise, but you'll also get a peek at the Pacific Fleet, and a harbor cruise is the best way to get a feel for just how tall the Coronado Bridge is.
 The bay is well protected, and the water is seldom rough.

 Visit the San Diego Zoo

 The San Diego Zoo often shows up on top zoo lists and is active in animal conservation.
 The zoo put its first animal on display in 1916, a Kodiak bear named Caesar.
 Today, it's is a far cry from the zoos of yesteryear, with animals in the most natural settings possible.

-Undoubtedly the zoo's most famous inhabitants are the Giant Pandas.
-But pandas are far from the only thing you can see.
-Besides California Condors, koalas, warty pigs, and an albino boa constrictor, more than 4,000 rare and endangered animals live on the zoo's 100 acres.
-And although few visitors may notice, there's also a prominent botanical collection, with more than 700,000 exotic plants.
+Besides California Condors, koalas, an albino python, more than 3,700 rare and endangered animals live on the zoo's 100 acres.
+And although few visitors may notice, there's also a prominent botanical collection, with more than 4,500 species of exotic plants.

 Visit the San Diego Zoo Safari Park